richardvenneman/appsignal-docs/source/application/anomaly-detection/index.html.md

 When a threshold condition is met an Alert is opened, e.g. the error rate is higher than 5%.

-When a warm-up duration is configured for a trigger it will wait with notifying you until after the warm-up time has passed.
+When a warm-up duration is configured for a trigger it will wait with opening the alert until after the warm-up time has passed.
 The threshold condition needs to be met for the entire warm-up duration before the alert is opened.

-The alert in warm-up is immediately closed if the condition is no longer met during this time.
+When an alert's threshold condition is not met for the entire duration of the warm-up time, and thus not opened, the alert is removed.
+It will also not show as a closed alert in the [alerts table](https://appsignal.com/redirect-to/app?to=alerts).
+This is to avoid noise in the table from unopened alerts.

 Alerts that have only entered the warm-up phase are visible in the AppSignal web interface, but no notification will be send for these alerts.